QUASI-DEV/www/md/faq.md

 The DAO model is free and open source for anyone to reproduce and study, and our white paper can be downloaded [here](https://download.slock.it/public/DAO/whitepaper.pdf).

-Slock.it UG will soon make its Ethereum Computer proposal to the DAO available to the public.
+Slock.it UG will soon make the Ethereum Computer proposal to the DAO available to the public.
 Once ready, it will be posted on this website.

 ### What are you trying to achieve?